×

 President's Awards 2025

-The techUK President’s Award was launched in 2023 to recognise the significant contribution and positive difference techUK members are making through their work with technology.
-Every day, individuals in our tech community are effecting real change, whether that is helping small, distinct communities, enabling large-scale projects across countries, or protecting the planet.
+The techUK President’s Awards were launched in 2023 to recognise the significant contribution techUK members are making through their work with technology.
+Every day, individuals in our tech community are effecting real change, whether that is helping small communities, enabling large-scale projects across the country, or protecting the planet.

 1. People Award